rianabd01/sure-backend-admin/README.md

 The Admin Server provides endpoints for managing trash reports and user authentication.
 All paths in this route require an authorization header with an account level of 100.

+### Instalization

+- Ensure you has installed sure-backend-api (sure client api)
+- Setting .env like your sure client api

 ### HOW TO BE ADMIN SURE

 Please register account first with register api at sure-backend-api and then change level field in your account to 100 with MySQL Query.